Xilinx/xen/docs/misc/arm/cache_coloring.rst

 General coloring parameters
 ***************************

-Four additional parameters in the Xen command line are used to define the underlying coloring policy, which is not directly configurable otherwise.
+The following Xen command line parameters have been added:

+- xen_colors=first-last
+- dom0_colors=first-last
+- way_size=65536

+Where first and last are the range of colors assigned to xen (in the case of xen_colors) and dom0 (in the case of dom0_colors).
+Please see a full description of the new command line options in docs/misc/xen-command-line.markdown.

+It is also recommended to specify "sched=null vwfi=native" among the Xen command line options to obtain the best IRQ latency results.

+A colors option has been added to the xl config file to assign colors to domUs.
-Please refer to the relative documentation in docs/man/xl.cfg.pod.5.in.
+Please refer to its relative documentation in docs/man/xl.cfg.pod.5.in.

 Dom0less support
 ****************